AlecRuste/radio/README.md

-# Radio Template
+# Radio

 ## About

-Corner Case assignment.
+Simple Radio App

 ## Technologies used for this project
 - JS